AngelS28/as_fizzBuzz/README.md

 ## This is the introduction page for my FizzBuzz.

-### There're three different versions of the game: Basic, efficient and readable.
+### There are three different versions of the game: Basic, Efficient, and Readable.